Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 1. Avoid switching to a different lens just because it costs less unless your eye care professional approves the change.

-What To Check On Your Prescription Before Ordering Lenses Online
+What to Check on Your Prescription Before Ordering Lenses Online

 Before ordering lenses online, check that your contact lens prescription is current and written specifically for contacts, not glasses.
 Your prescription should list the lens details needed for ordering, such as the power, lens name or material, base curve, diameter, issue date, expiration date, and your eye care professional's contact information.